-- 1. A Triennial Review of the CAA's funding framework and levies, fees and charges - 2.
+- 1. Implementing the outcomes of the Triennial Funding Review of the CAA's funding framework and levies, fees and charges - 2.
 New Southern Sky programme - 3.
 The introduction of risk-based regulation for the civil aviation system - 4.
 A review of fatigue risk management in aviation - 5.
 Monitoring and responding to the growth of remotely piloted aircraft systems (RPAS) - 6.
 Audit of New Zealand by the International Civil Aviation Organization - 7.
 The Authority's Regulatory Craft Programme - 8.
 The Civil Aviation Reform Act (led by the Ministry of Transport) - 9.
 'Clear Heads' drug and alcohol management